...

 Key Terms You Need Know

-To build a resilient backup & DR strategy, you must first master the terminology and metrics that govern it.
+To build a resilient backup and DR strategy, you must first master the terminology and metrics that govern it.

 Backup: The fundamental process of copying and archiving your data so it can be restored in case of loss or corruption.